- Brand name

 How much to take

-The recommended starting dose for adults is 50 mg, however you may need to have your dose of Sumatriptan generichealth tablets increased to 100 mg.
+The recommended starting dose for adults is 50 mg, however you may need to have your dose of Sumatriptan generichealth increased to 100 mg.
 Your doctor will tell you which dose is right for you.

 If the first Sumatriptan generichealth tablet helps your migraine, but the migraine comes back later, you may take another Sumatriptan generichealth tablet.
-Do not take more than 300 mg of Sumatriptan generichealth tablets in any twenty-four hours.
+Do not take more than 300 mg of Sumatriptan generichealth in any twenty-four hours.
 Six pink (50 mg strength) or three white (100 mg strength) tablets contain 300 mg.

-Do not take more Sumatriptan generichealth tablets, or any other form of sumatriptan, if the first dose has not provided any relief from your symptoms.
+Do not take more Sumatriptan generichealth, or any other form of sumatriptan, if the first dose has not provided any relief from your symptoms.
 You may take your usual headache relief medication provided it does not contain ergotamine or methysergide.
 If you are not sure what to do, ask your doctor or pharmacist.

-If your migraine is not relieved by Sumatriptan, you may use Sumatriptan generichealth tablets on another occasion to treat another migraine attack.
-Provided there are no side effects, you can use Sumatriptan generichealth tablets to treat at least three separate migraine attacks before you and your doctor decide this medicine is ineffective for you.
+If your migraine is not relieved by Sumatriptan, you may use Sumatriptan generichealth on another occasion to treat another migraine attack.
+Provided there are no side effects, you can use Sumatriptan generichealth to treat at least three separate migraine attacks before you and your doctor decide this medicine is ineffective for you.

 How to take it